 - 9th December – 4th February

-Women And Girl Empowerment.
+Women and Girl Empowerment.

 Those who choose to volunteer for the women and girl empowerment would have the chance to work with disadvantaged women and girls towards their upliftment.
-Volunteers are involved in teaching, providing awareness on women’s rights, reproductive health, land rights, domestic violence.
+Volunteers are involved in teaching, providing awareness on women’s rights, reproductive health, domestic violence, gender equality.
 How they can start up income generating activities to support their families and more.
 Volunteering for women in Uganda is of a great importance as it can bring about a paradigm change in this gender section.
 Making them aware of global trends, and helping them learn a skill that can help them become an independent individual is the ultimate objective of this volunteer program.
 Volunteers interested in the cause of upliftment of the women and making a difference in their lives would find this project fulfilling and rewarding.

 Volunteer tasks under the Women Empowerment program

 Volunteers working for women empowerment will be expected to fulfil the following tasks on a daily basis.

 • Work with women to teach them skills such as sewing, painting, cooking, computer and other skills which can help them in their daily lives.

 • Provide counselling and monitoring.

 • Provide guidance for nutritional and wholesome diet.

 • Assist the local staff in organizing adult literacy classes for women.